-This section provides detail on the key roles and responsibilities of the Proponent (Transgrid), the proponents Principal Contractor (UGL), and Relevant Stakeholders.
+This section provides detail on the key roles and responsibilities of the Proponent (Transgrid), the proponents Principal Contractors (UGL and UGL/CPB Joint Venture), and Relevant Stakeholders.

-4.11.1 ORGANISATIONAL STRUCTURE AND CONTACTS
+4.11.1.
+Organisational Structure and Contacts

-A summary of both the proponent and principal contractors organizational structure are indicated below, illustrating the key roles and the relationships between team members.
+A summary of both the proponent and PC's organizational structure are indicated below, illustrating the key roles and the relationships between team members.
 CEMP updates will ensure these charts remain current.
+Emergency Contacts are noted at the start of this CEMP and in Section 8.